Discovery doctrine: Other United States cases

 In Cherokee Nation v.
 Georgia (1831), the US Supreme Court found that the Cherokee Nation was a "domestic dependent nation" with no standing to take action against the state of Georgia.

 In Worcester v Georgia (1832), Marshall re-interpreted the doctrine of discovery.
 He stated that discovery did not give the discovering nation title to land, but only "the sole right of acquiring the soil and making settlements on it."
 This was a right of preemption which only applied between the colonizing powers and did not diminish the sovereignty of the indigenous inhabitants.
 "It regulated the right given by discovery among the European discoverers, but could not affect the rights of those already in possession, either as aboriginal occupants, or as occupants by virtue of a discovery made before the memory of man."

-However, in five further cases decided between 1836 and 1842, Mitchel I, Fernandez, Clark, Mitchel II, and Martin, the Supreme Court restored the rule in Johnson that discovery gave the discovering nation ultimate title to land, subject to a right of occupancy held by indigenous peoples.
+In five further cases decided between 1836 and 1842, Mitchel I, Fernandez, Clark, Mitchel II, and Martin, the Supreme Court restored the rule in Johnson that discovery gave the discovering nation ultimate title to land, subject to a right of occupancy held by indigenous peoples.

 In Oliphant v.
 Suquamish Indian Tribe (1979), the Supreme Court held that discovery deprived tribes of the right to prosecute non-Indians.
 In Duro v.
 Reina (1990) the court held that tribes could not prosecute Indians who were not a member of the prosecuting tribe.
 However in November 1990, the Indian Civil Rights Act was amended by Congress to permit inter-tribal prosecutions.

+As of March 2023, the most recent time the doctrine was cited by the Supreme Court is in the 2005 case City of Sherrill v.
+Oneida Indian Nation of New York, by Justice Ruth Bader Ginsburg in the majority decision.